 Keratosis Pilaris: This condition, also called chicken skin, is a chronic skin condition where raised, hard bumps appear on the skin.
 Research indicates those with keratosis pilaris may also have a fatty acid and vitamin A deficiency due to impaired absorption of nutrients.

-Acne and dry skin: Acne and dry skin have also been linked to poor nutrient absorption, which is consistent in people with celiac disease and other gluten disorders.
+Acne and dry skin: Acne, dry skin, and dry mouth have also been linked to poor nutrient absorption, which is consistent in people with celiac disease and other gluten disorders.

 (4) Cold and Mouth Sores

-People with celiac disease often experience more cavities, canker sores, mouth ulcers, broken teeth, and tooth decay than those without.
+Celiac disease can also manifest itself in the mouth.
+In fact, people with celiac disease may experience more cavities, canker sores, mouth ulcers, broken teeth, and tooth decay than those without.

 One study found that enamel defects are common in adults with celiac disease and that observation of these effects is another way to potentially diagnose celiac disease.